Home / The growing potential of Russian Helicopters in Latin America

 ‘Even though the presence of Russian Helicopters in the Latin American market is just shy of three years, the company’s entrance is about as subtle as a bull in a china shop.
 Evidently, the 250-strong number of Russian Helicopters operating in Latin America is backed by the compatibility of their designs with prevailing market needs and environments.
 For instance, the light coaxial Ka-226T offers ample seating capacity while being uniquely compact on account of an absent tail rotor.
 This affords optimal usability on mountains, atop tall buildings and for offshore operations – environments routinely engaged throughout this segment.
 Moreover, recent years have shown the value provided by Mi-8/17 helicopters to nations of Central and South America on account of their advanced versatility and reliability,’ comments Locatory.com’s Business Development Manager for Latin America, Karla Grauzas.

-Further growth is driven by higher than average levels of fleet replacement in the region.
+Further growth for rotorcraft industry is driven by higher than average levels of fleet replacement in the region.
 Aging rotorcraft fleets across Latin America are incurring rising maintenance expenditures, with expansion-hungry companies looking towards the fuel efficiency and extra capabilities afforded by newer models.
 The recently showcased Mi-171A2 is the ensuing replacement to the Mi-8/17 family, which itself was specifically tailored to the Latin American market.
 K. Grauzas states that, ‘Although these are early times, the Mi-171A2’s potential in the Latin American market is undoubtedly robust.
 Indeed, we have already seen the success of this new model in the Brazilian market.
 With its advancements giving rise to a new dimension in turbine rotorcraft capabilities, we can envision its usefulness in areas from passenger transportation and search-and-rescue to construction and the combat of drug-trafficking.’

 ‘For some time now, we have been witnessing an increased demand for MiL and Kamov spare parts from the Latin American segment.
 Although there were proposed plans to establish a repair facility for Russian Helicopters in Venezuela, the company still lacks the critical provision of local MRO and spare parts providers in the region.
 While western manufacturers, including Bell, AgustaWestland and Eurocopter have enhanced an all-under-one-roof capability, the aftermarket network for Russian manufacturers outside the CIS remains comparatively lacklustre.
 To get around this issue, many operators have sought the benefit afforded by e-procurement systems to promote closer inter-communication between themselves and other market players.
 This in turn allows for the seamless procurement of necessary components, while being assured of their authenticity,’ comments K. Grauzas, Locatory.com’s BDM for Latin America.